quantiota/AI-Agent-Lab/docs/tasks/internship/8-prompt-engineering.md

 ### Deliverable:
 For each prompt, document the following in the **`prompt-engineering.md`** file:
-- **Prompt**: The financial data-focused prompt querying live data streams from the database.
+- **Prompt**: The market data-focused prompt querying live data streams from the database.
 - **Objective**: The goal or task the prompt is trying to achieve (e.g., calculating real-time technical indicators, analyzing live trends).
 - **Test Results**: Notes on how the AI Agent displayed the live data response on the UI and included a working link to the relevant live Grafana dashboard.
 - **Iterations**: List any adjustments made to the prompt and the resulting improvements in the AI’s responses.